Survey Results: Top Concerns and Priorities of Records and Information Management Professionals

 Recently we conducted a survey on the top concerns and priorities of records and information management professionals.
 Out of the 54% of survey respondents who shared their identity, 60% were government agencies; 10% were in the education sector; 10% in health and 20% were in the private sector.
 We can also see the following breakdown of respondents by state in the table below.

 The results from the survey illuminated some key areas of knowledge in which RIM professionals feel they are lacking, as well as where organisations are looking to focus their efforts.
 The infographic below highlights the key findings of the survey.

-The foremost priority for records and information management professionals was identified to be improving operational efficiency.
-89% of respondents listed this as a high priority.
+The foremost priority for records and information management professionals was identified as improving operational efficiency, with 89% of respondents listing this as a high priority.

 Digital Continuity 2020 Policy